BasicWolf/zblog/src/content/articles/2022_03_19_hexarchi_di_python_part_2.rst

 Is there a need to test the same behavior there?
 Is there a need to have a unit test which verifies that ``article_rating_service.vote_for_article()`` returns ``AlreadyVotedResult``?
-Remember that service doesn't care about the data.
+Remember that the service doesn't care about the data, orchestrates the flow.
-The service is about the data flow.
 So, there is only a need to check that the services invokes the domain model as expected:
 (TODO:source)